September 11-12, 2022

 - Department of Transportation – National Highway Traffic Safety Administration

 Associate Member Engagement

-As the number of AAMVA Associate Members grows, exceeding 200 at this time, AAMVA continues to evaluate opportunities for engagement that provide opportunity to all Associate Members.
-In considering feedback from the member needs assessment and the value of associate member input to the AAMVA community’s knowledge, the Board discussed staff’s initiatives to support this knowledge exchange.
+With 30 new associate members in FY2022 and only five departures, the Board discussed AAMVA’s success in reaching a record number of associate members, 220, in its ongoing efforts to engage industry and government stakeholders in the association’s work.
+Staff continue to evaluate opportunities for engagement that provide opportunity to all associate members and include in their considerations feedback from the member needs assessment and the value of association member input to the AAMVA community’s knowledge.
+The Board discussed staff’s initiatives to support this knowledge exchange.

 Wrap-up and Feedback